nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/GitHub-integration.md

 ## Clone

-When [cloning](../GUI/Repository/Clone.md) a repository, you can select your repository from a list, instead of entering the URL.
+When [cloning](../GUI/Repository/Clone.md) a repository, you now have the option of selecting your repository from a list, instead of entering a repository clone URL obtained from GitHub.
 SmartGit will display your own (*user*) repositories, as well as repositories of your *organization(s)* (*org*).

 ![](../images/GitHubIntegration-Clone.png)